opendr-eu/opendr/docs/reference/human_model_generation.md

   Specifies a path to be used for loading the checkpoints for inference.

 #### `PIFuGeneratorLearner.infer`
+```python
+PIFuGeneratorLearner.infer(self, imgs_rgb, imgs_msk, obj_path, extract_pose)
+```

 This method generates a 3D human model from a single image.
 The joints of the 3D model in the 3D space can be optionally approximated.
 A future release will allow the use of multiple images as input.

-```python
-PIFuGeneratorLearner.infer(self, imgs_rgb, imgs_msk, obj_path, extract_pose)
-```
+Parameters:
 - **imgs_rgb**: *list, default=None *
   List of images of type engine.data.Image.
 Those images will be used as input.
 At the current release, the list's length must be 1.